virasak/angular-elm/README.md

 # AngularJS directive for Elm module

+## This repository is obsoleted.
+Please use https://github.com/Pilatch/angularjs-ng-elm instead.

 This is the **simplest** AngularJS directive that can reuse plain old Elm module in AngularJS application.

  * for `Elm.fullscreen`, add elm directive as an attribute of body element.